Monodactylus argenteus: Etymology

+Description

-This species reaches a maximum length of about 27 centimeters.
-It is bright shiny silver with yellowish edges to the fins.
-The dorsal and anal fins have black tips.
-Juveniles have more yellow coloration and are distinguished by two vertical black bands.
+This species reaches a maximum length of about 27 cm.
+It is of a bright shiny silver color with yellowish edges to the fins, and the dorsal and anal fins have black tips.
+Juveniles have more yellow coloration and have two vertical black bands, one across the eye and the other just behind the operculum.

 A school of silver moony fish swimming above corals off the coast of Madagascar.

+Habitat

-This species occurs in a wide variety of habitat types, including the open ocean, brackish waters, and the freshwater habitat of rivers.
-In Australia it can be found in harbors and estuaries around piers.
+This species occurs in a wide variety of habitat types, including the open ocean, brackish waters, and the freshwater habitat of rivers (for instance, in Australia, it can be found in harbors and estuaries around piers).
 Its ability to survive in a wide range of salinities makes it a model organism in the study of salinity tolerance.
 Juveniles are especially tolerant to salinity changes, easily maintaining homeostasis in variable environments such as estuaries.

+Behavior

-Although the silver moony displays territorial behavior, the species can be kept in saltwater aquaria and is easy to rear in captivity.
+Although this species displays territorial behavior, it can be kept in saltwater aquaria and is easy to rear in captivity.
 It can remain solitary or form schools.
 It is a detritivore and planktivore.

+Parasites

-The myxozoan parasite Kudoa monodactyli was first described from and named after this fish.
+The myxozoan parasite Kudoa monodactyli is found on and named after this fish.

-Additionally, the second word of its binomial name is derivative of "argentum", which is Latin for "silver", likely relating to its silver hue.